 Systematic reviews of scientific studies:

-- Diggle, T., McConachie, H. R., & Randle, V. T. (2003).
+Diggle, T., McConachie, H. R., & Randle, V. T. (2003).
 Parent-mediated early intervention for young children with autism spectrum disorder [Electronic Version].
 The Cochrane Database of Systematic Reviews.
-Accessed September 8, 2006, at http://gateway.ut.ovid.com/gw1/ovidweb.cgi.
+Retrieved from http://gateway.ut.ovid.com/gw1/ovidweb.cgi.

 Selected scientific studies: